sisong/HDiffPatch/README.md

   if oldPath is empty input parameter ""
 options:
   -s[-cacheSize]
-      DEFAULT -s-4m; oldPath loaded as Stream;
+      DEFAULT -s-8m; oldPath loaded as Stream;
-      cacheSize can like 262144 or 256k or 512m or 2g etc....
+      cacheSize can like 262144 or 256k or 64m or 512m etc....
       requires (cacheSize + 4*decompress buffer size)+O(1) bytes of memory.
       if diffFile is single compressed diffData(created by hdiffz -SD-stepSize), then requires (cacheSize+ stepSize + 1*decompress buffer size)+O(1) bytes of memory;